 Not surprisingly, Polanco continues to be considered the best area to live in Mexico City, it is one of the city's most traditional, luxurious, and exclusive neighborhoods.
 Its offer includes luxury shopping malls and residential areas.
 It is located in the Miguel Hidalgo municipality, which is one of the most expensive in the country.

 All its cultural, artistic, recreational, and gastronomic offer also makes this neighborhood the favorite for tourists.
 It has Masaryk Avenue, the most important commercial area.
 And of course, its beautiful gardens and large pedestrian areas make this area one of the most distinctive, not only of Mexico City but also of the country.

 You will always find Polanco within the list of the best neighborhoods and favorites to live in the center, but also within the most expensive for the purchase of real estate given its added value.

 This neighborhood is also located in the municipality Cuauhtémoc is similar and close to the Condesa neighborhood.
-It is an area that combines the cultural richness and the calm and familiar atmosphere with amusement.
+It is an area that combines cultural richness and a calm and familiar atmosphere with amusement.